Rocky Mountain High (album)

 Rocky Mountain High is the sixth studio album released by American singer-songwriter John Denver in September 1972.
-It was his first US Top 10 album (no. 4), propelled by the single "Rocky Mountain High", and in addition reached no. 11 in the UK and no. 1 in Canada.
+It was his first US Top 10 album (no. 4), propelled by the title single, and in addition reached no. 11 in the UK and no. 1 in Canada.
 The album's cover photograph was taken at Slaughterhouse Falls, Rio Grande Trail, Aspen, Colorado.